pepeiborra/hls-tutorial/README.md

 ## The explicit imports plugin

 To provide code lenses, our plugin must define a code lens provider as well as a Command handler.
-The code at `Ide.Plugin.Eval` shows how the convenience `defaultPluginDescriptor` function is used to bootstrap the plugin and how to add the desired providers:
+The code at `Ide.Plugin.Example` shows how the convenience `defaultPluginDescriptor` function is used to bootstrap the plugin and how to add the desired providers:

 ```haskell